M.A., Intelligence and International Security, with Distinction, King’s College London, 2013.

 My research focuses on how non-democratic leaders maintain and lose power.
 This ranges from leaders in competitive authoritarian regimes to fully-fledged autocrats.
 The specific projects I am currently working on include the international diffusion of autocratic regime breakdown, and questions relating to the use of information communication technologies in autocracies, particularly North Korea.

 “Fighting for a Name on the Ballot: Constituency-Level Analysis of Nomination Violence in Zambia.”
-Forthcoming at Democratization (with Michael Wahman).
+Democratization 2018, 25(6) (with Michael Wahman).

 “North Korea is Marching with South Korea at the Olympics Opening Ceremony.
 Does This Mean a Diplomatic Thaw is Coming?”
 Washington Post, February 9, 2018.